 Yes.
-Selected applicants must attend a one-day training course designed to understand the importance of accreditation better, learn how the program is structured, logistics of the survey process, etc. Unfortunately, participation in this training must be funded by the prospective surveyor must fund these expenses up front and file for reimbursement.
-Surveyors will be notified of the time and location of training and are encouraged to attend the session that best suits their need.
-From time to time, refresher training will be offered at the annual UHMS scientific meeting.
+Selected applicants must attend a one-half day training course designed to better understand the importance of accreditation, learn how the program is structured, the logistics of the survey process, and more.
+Unfortunately, if travel to live training is needed, the prospective surveyor must fund these expenses up front and file for reimbursement.
+Surveyors will be notified of the time and location of training and are encouraged to attend the session that best suits their needs.
+Refresher training is required annually.
+Some sessions are at the annual UHMS scientific meeting or virtual.
 All surveyors are strongly encouraged to attend.

-Mostly, it costs only your time and commitment to the program.
-Besides the out of pocket cost to attend initial training, your participation should not be a direct financial cost to you.
-The Society reimburses all of a surveyor’s reasonable travel expenses to be on a survey.
-Unfortunately, initial expenses such as airfare, etc., must be covered by the surveyor but will be reimbursed.
+Mainly it costs only your time and commitment to the program.
+Besides the out-of-pocket cost to attend initial training (if live), your participation should not be a direct financial cost to you.
+The Society reimburses all of a surveyor’s reasonable travel expenses for a survey.
+Initial expenses such as airfare, car rental, etc., must be covered by the surveyor but will be reimbursed.
 Expense reports are due within 20 days from completion of the survey, and payments are processed within 10 days of receipt of required documents.

 Additionally, physicians receive a $1,000 honorarium for each survey.
-Nurses and allied healthcare providers receive $500 (effective 1/1/15).
+Nurses and allied health care providers (CHTs and CHSes) receive $500 (effective 1/1/15).
 While modest, it does help offset your time away from your primary job.
 Surveyors are considered as independent contractors for the UHMS.

-Whereas it is not always possible, surveyors are expected to conduct at least one survey a year to maintain currency.
-Some surveyors have greater flexibility and can participant more frequently.
+While it is not always possible, surveyors are expected to conduct at least one survey each year to maintain currency.
+Some surveyors have greater flexibility and can participate more frequently.
 The bottom line is that frequency is left up to the individual surveyor.

 The survey schedule is published twice yearly (Q1Q2 and Q3Q4).
 The schedules are sent to the surveyor pool three to four months in advance of the upcoming six-month cycle.
-Survey dates, locations, etc. are listed on the schedule.
+Survey dates and locations are listed on the schedule.
 Each surveyor indicates if he or she can or cannot be available for a specific survey.
-It is important to understand that the indication of availability does not mean that you will be automatically scheduled for that particular survey.
-Once all surveyors have responded with their availability, then team assignments are made based upon individual currency, location, multiplace/monoplace experience, and other considerations.
+It is essential to understand that indication of availability does not mean that you will be automatically scheduled for that particular survey.
+Once all surveyors have responded with their availability, team assignments are made based on individual currency, location, multiplace/monoplace experience, and other considerations.
 The decision is made one to two months before the survey dates.

-Survey teams are composed of a physician, nurse, and allied healthcare provider.
+Survey teams are composed of a physician, nurse and allied health care provider (technician).

 Yes.
 Each team will be provided with the location of the airport most convenient to the survey site and recommended a hotel.
 Unless circumstances are unusual, only one rental car per team is authorized.
-Do not book airfare or hotel till you receive travel details from the HFA office and discuss your arrival time with the team members.
+Do not book airfare or hotel until you receive travel details from the HFA office and discuss your arrival time with the team members.